abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image1]

-The bar chart below shows the distribution of the training set data across the 43 possible classes.
+The following bar chart shows the distribution of the training set data across the 43 possible classes.
 It can easily be observed that some labels are more represented than others.

 ![alt text][image2]